davidrichards/davidrichards.github.io/_posts/2016-5-4-where-are-we-going.markdown

 **Did we have a clear view of where we were going?
 No.  Did I know where I could help?
 Apparently not.**

 Even now, thinking about the experience, the story sounds fantastic.
 Surely there was more going on?
 Probably.
 Could it have been worked out?
 Probably.
-But notice how at the end of the day, this person took from me any sense of participation, ownership or commitment to his success.
+But notice how at the end of the day, this person took from me any sense of participation, ownership or commitment to the company's success.

 This was a crucial moment when something broke in me.
-I had been trying to help things move along, keep everyone else optimistic and believing in the company.
-At this point in time, I realized we really weren't trying to build a great product, we were trying to make a leader feel good about himself.
+I stopped caring and started reaching out to my network for my next position.
 It was like the moment a parent starts yelling at their kids to shut up and they'll tell them when they arrive.
 A lot of potential good was destroyed in that moment.
 At the very least, I had to conclude that this relationship doesn't work in this context.

 ### This isn't about culture

 Notice how, in my opinion, the answer is to get someone that sees where a leader is going and wants to pitch in.  **It's not about creating culture.**  Despite all the hype, culture is a cheap substitute for strategy.

 Actually think about that for a moment.
-There's a strategy/culture tradeoff.
+There's a strategy/culture trade off.
 If there's a strong strategy, people get vested and excited about their contribution.
 If not, people get excited about getting along, having fun, being personally recognized.
 It becomes about looking good rather than doing good.
 Even in cultures of delivery, the external pressure of delivering something isn't as useful as the internal desire to produce something important.

 That means it's not about who's in charge.
-It's not about leadership style.
-It's not about casual Fridays.  **It's about wanting to be part of the core purpose of a team.**  And, in my experience, wanting to be part of that purpose is a lot easier and cheaper than trying to manufacture culture.
+It's not about leadership style.  **It's about wanting to be part of the core purpose of a team.**  And, in my experience, wanting to be part of that purpose is a lot easier and cheaper than trying to manufacture culture.

 That's because when we get a job, we almost always developed some real talent to be there.